-PCI Media has been working with several partners on a range of biodiversity and climate change initiatives across 15-countries in West Africa, including engaging radio dramas, films, and social media and political advocacy campaigns.
-We have reached 2 million people to date and mobilized close to 50K people through 48 episodes of our radio dramas and community workshops.
-Policy makers, like the Mano River Union, have come together to prioritize natural resource management because of our work.
+PCI Media works with local partners to raise awareness about climate change and biodiversity conservation, and promote sustainable behaviors.
+Our radio dramas, films, and social media and political advocacy campaigns have reached over 2 million in West Africa and 4.2 million farmers in Central America.
+Policy makers, like the Mano River Union in West Africa, have come together to prioritize natural resource management because of our work.

-West Africa faces many environmental challenges, including wildlife trafficking, low coastal resilience to climate change, and deforestation.
-Erosion and flooding along the West Africa coastline due to climate change threaten the health, safety, and welfare of millions.
-Without significant strategic changes and action, the entire region's environmental future is under threat.
+Globally, we're facing many environmental challenges, including wildlife trafficking, low coastal resilience to climate change, ecosystem destruction, and deforestation.
+Erosion and flooding along coastlines due to climate change threaten the health, safety, and welfare of millions.
+Without significant strategic changes and action, the our future is under threat.

-Within the first three months, hundreds of listeners called in with questions.
+In Central America, 70% of listeners reported adopting sustainable farming practices.
+Within the first three months of Watasay Ston, hundreds of listeners called in with questions.
 Watasay Ston has encouraged listeners to enforce laws surrounding conservation, selectively cut and replant mangroves, and construct embankments.
-These are all keys to building coastal resilience to climate change.
-Your support can help us continue our climate mitigation communications through media that changes behaviors and attitudes.
+These are all keys to building resilience to climate change.

 This project has provided additional documentation in a PDF file (projdoc.pdf).